 Your guests will be delighted to receive these creative Yule Ball invitations.
 Get the printable from Mianne Market.

-Decorate your ballroom with fairy lights.
-Christmas lights will do too :).
-Tape them to the ceiling and hang them from the curtain rods for a beautiful effect.
+Decorate your ballroom with Christmas lights.
+Tape them to the ceiling or hang them from the curtain rods for a beautiful effect.

 Host a feast and serve delicious food such as goulash and stew just like they did at Hogwarts.
 Or have snack tables at the ballroom to keep the crowd fed and happy.